groupdocs-signature/GroupDocs.Signature-for-Node.js-via-Java/README.md

   signature.sign(outputFilePath, options);
 ```

-### Search for Digital Signatures in Excel XLSX using Node.js
+## How to Search for Digital Signatures in Excel XLSX using Node.js

 ```js
 const signature = new groupdocs.signature.Signature('spreadsheet.xlsx');